Respect My Cryppin'

 "Respect My Cryppin'" (also titled "Respect My Crypn") is a song by American rapper Blueface.
 It was released on May 26, 2018 as the second single from his debut mixtape Famous Cryp (2018).
 In October 2018, the song went viral after its music video was released, leading to Blueface's rise to fame.
+A remix featuring fellow American rapper Snoop Dogg was released a month later.

 Background

 On October 8, 2018, the music video was uploaded onto WorldstarHipHop's YouTube channel.
 The song quickly became a viral Internet meme due to Blueface's style of offbeat rapping, and eventually led to more of his music receiving attention.
 The video gained two million views on YouTube in a month.

 The lyrics "Mop the floor, hide the wet sign just to catch him slippin'" received the most attention.

 Composition

 In the song, Blueface expresses loyalty to the Crips gang and demands respect for his gang affiliation.
 The instrumental was produced by Laudiano and contains an "excessively vibrant, fluid thing with a sticky bass drum".